Arrests, weapons seizures tied to German politician's killing | DW | 27.06.2019

-Two men have reportedly been arrested for supplying weapons to the man who has confessed to killing Walter Lübcke.
-His confession apparently included information on his weapons and how he procured them.
+Two men have reportedly been arrested for supplying weapons to the suspect who has confessed to killing Walter Lübcke.
+His confession apparently included information about his weapons and how he procured them.

 German police seized a number of weapons belonging to the man alleged to have gunned down a prominent regional politician at his home, according to media reports.

-Note: Editor's note: Deutsche Welle follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and obliges us to refrain from revealing full names in such cases.
-In this particular case, DW has decided to publish the full name of the self-confessed killer.